selecto-elixir/selecto/README.md

-but I will be adding support for non-assoc & parameterized joins), what columns are available (currently it's the columns from the schema, but guess what), and what filters are available (currently its generated from the list of columns, but that will also be expanded to ad hoc filters).
+but I will be adding support for non-assoc & parameterized joins), what columns are available (currently it's the columns from the schema, but guess what), and what filters are available (currently its generated from the list of columns, but that will also be expanded to custom filters).

 For now, see [selecto_test](https://github.com/seeken/selecto_test) for some examples of domains.